Stomach Noise Fetish

 Borborygmi Fetishism

-A rare sexual interest in the sounds produced by the digestive tract: stomach growling and gurgling, known clinically as borborygmi.
-The focus is typically auditory and tied to the belly region.
+A rare sexual interest in the sounds of the digestive tract: the stomach growling and gurgling known clinically as borborygmi.
+The focus is auditory and centred on the belly, typically on hearing or feeling a partner's abdomen rather than on any act.

 - Prevalence